shifengshierya/C-AME/README.md

    - Determine the following folder paths to organize your data:
      - Raw data folder (support for multiple files processing): Part 1 Input Folder
      - Data format standardization results folder: Part 1 Output Folder
-     - Processing results storage folder: Part 2 output Folder
+     - Processing results storage folder: Part 2 Output Folder
-   - Note that we have set the default folder 'Raw Data' as the Part 1 Input Folder with the raw observation data in it to reproduce our method, you need to set empty folders, such as 'ProcessFiles' and 'ResultFiles', as Part 1 Output Folder and Part 2 Output Folder  before you run it.
+   - Note that we have set the default folder 'Raw Data' as the Part 1 Input Folder with the raw observation data in it to reproduce our method, you need to set two empty folders, such as 'ProcessFiles' and 'ResultFiles', as Part 1 Output Folder and Part 2 Output Folder  before you run it.
 3. **Execute the Application**
    - Double click on the Application file named `cameMain.exe`, which is represented by a blue bird icon.
 This action will open the software terminal after a short while.
 4. **Parameter Settings**